 Grant-related enquiries may be directed to Fund Officer Leena Tammivuori and Secretary Anu Aaltonen.
 Please contact the Fund primarily by phone.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications will be announced on skr.fi in May 2021 and the grants can be withdrawn after May 18th.
+The grant decisions of the January round of applications will be announced on May 18th 2021 and the grants can be withdrawn after that.
 Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.